 2.1 In terms of the Gambling Act 2005, Section 349, the Board is required to review every three years their statement of the principles that they propose to apply in exercising their functions under the Gambling Act 2005.
-This review ought to have been carried out in January 2016, but this was not brought before the Board by the Depute Clerk and is now overdue.
-The Statement of Principles has to conform to the terms of the Gambling Act 2005 (Licensing Authority Policy Statement) (Scotland) Regulations 2006.
+The Policy Statement has to conform to the terms of the Gambling Act 2005 (Licensing Authority Policy Statement) (Scotland) Regulations 2006.
+The Policy Statement is important as it provides potential applicants with information on local practices and can be referred to in compliance action.
+The current Policy Statement can be accessed here: